jamesgoodwin/rick-and-morty-universe/README.md

 ## Performance Highlights

-Our application is designed with a focus on:
+The application is designed with a focus on:
 - **Readability**: Clean codebase with extensive documentation making it easy to understand and navigate.
 - **Maintainability**: Modular architecture and adherence to Android development best practices ensure easy updates and feature additions.
 - **Testability**: Comprehensive unit and UI tests covering critical functionalities, ensuring robustness and reliability.